jonwhittlestone/tuppence/readme.md

 # tuppence-talk #

-Simple Querying from Starling API incorporating chatbots, voice assistant, serverless microservices
+Simple Querying from Starling API incorporating telegram chatbot, Alexa voice assistant, serverless microservices

 * Get the account balance from Starling
 * Have I been paid yet?